TailwindCSS

 <p class="font-mono ...">

-_Note:_ `font-sans`_,_ `font-serif` _and_ `font-mono` _are variables that we can change in our config file to the_ `font-family` _of our choice._
+Note: font-sans, font-serif and font-mono are variables that we can change in our config file to the font-family of our choice.

 <p class="text-xs ...">The quick brown fox ...</p>